kssource/queryToJson/README.md

 # queryToJson

 Java class to create JSON from database query.
-You create and execute a SQL query without need write POJO.
+You create and execute a SQL query without need to write POJO.

 Example JDBC: